-We anticipate entering into a revolving credit agreement with a consortium of banks shortly after the separation from Vishay Intertechnology, which we expect to use for working capital and other purposes.
+We anticipate entering into a revolving credit agreement with a consortium of banks at the time of the separation from Vishay Intertechnology, which we expect to use for working capital and other purposes.
 The credit agreement will subject us to certain restrictions.
 These restrictions may affect, and in some cases significantly limit or prohibit, among other things, our ability to: